MISAKA-BTC/MISAKA-BTC/README.md

    (FIPS 204, NIST category 5) over a 64-byte BLAKE2b-512 consensus identity.
 Legacy
    secp256k1/Schnorr/ECDSA and P2SH are excluded from the native lane entirely.

-The active engineering line is **PALW-RC**: the mainnet-candidate ruleset specified by **ADR-0042** — *one atomic activation bundle, one fork choice, one fingerprint*.
+the mainnet-candidate ruleset specified by **ADR-0042** — *one atomic activation bundle, one fork choice, one fingerprint*.
 An RC network and mainnet ship the **same consensus bytes**; the only permitted differences are network identity, genesis allocation, address prefix, ports/seeds and faucet.
 That sameness is checkable by machine, not by
 prose: the ruleset id is a hash committed into genesis.